Muhammad-developer/SmartTaskBoard/README.md

 - **💾 Persistent Preferences**: Theme and language preferences saved in localStorage
 - **🎨 Custom Column Colors**: Choose custom colors for each column
 - **⚡ Real-time Ready**: Built with Laravel Broadcasting support for real-time updates
+- **✏️ Task Editing**: Click on any task to edit it inline
+- **🔍 Search & Filter**: Real-time search and filter by priority
+- **🏷️ Tag Management**: Create, manage, and organize tasks with custom tags
+- **📢 Toast Notifications**: User-friendly notifications for all actions
+- **⌨️ Keyboard Shortcuts**: Fast navigation with keyboard shortcuts (N, B, T, D, L, /, ESC)
+- **📱 Mobile Optimized**: Touch-friendly drag & drop for mobile devices
+- **⏰ Overdue Indicators**: Visual indicators for tasks past their due date
+- **🎯 Empty States**: Helpful placeholders when columns or boards are empty
+- **🌐 Locale-aware Dates**: Dates formatted according to selected language

 ## Tech Stack